hoffstadt/DearPyGui/docs/source/tutorials/dpg-structure.rst

 Creating and destroying the context and also setup and start dearpygui are useful when the DPG needs to be started and stopped multiple times in one python session.

-.. warning:: Creating the context must be the first call to DPG or DPG will not start
+.. warning:: Creating the context must be the first call to DPG or DPG will not start (and will probably crash).

 The Viewport
 ------------